Our Future Path! A plan for a better world!

 In the following centuries, many of the procedures and institutions that we now use in our democracies were created in non-democratic governments.
 Various assemblies of the citizens or their representatives were established.
 They would approve, or at least accept, new leaders, or consult on changes in the laws.

 Then after centuries with the concentration of power in the hands of the church, humanist philosophers looked for secular principles on which society could be organized.
-(Note: Humanists believe in the prime importance of human rather than divine or supernatural matters.)
+(Note: Humanists believe in the paramount importance of the welfare of humankind rather than the welfare of divine or supernatural matters.)
 They looked to the ancient Greek concept of democracy, and to a limited extent, they tried to implement it in practice.

 Among other thing, the work of the humanist philosophers led to the Polish commonwealth, the Magna Carta, an elected parliament and Bill of Rights in England, the Pennsylvania commonwealth, and the American Revolution.
-These all led to our democracy here in the United States, and then to many other democracies.
+These all led to our democracy here in the United States, and then to many other democracies around the world.

 Present